-You will connect to your site using plain FTP over a secure SSL/TLS connection.
+FTP, using cURL You will connect to your site using plain (insecure) FTP.
+This is the simplest file transfer protocol, supported by most hosts - however it's also the least secure.
+This method uses the PHP cURL extension which is compatible with most hosts.
+FTPS, using cURL You will connect to your site using plain FTP over a secure SSL/TLS connection.
 This is a simple file transfer protocol, supported by many hosts and it is quite secure.
 This method uses the PHP cURL extension which is compatible with most hosts.

-SFTP, using

-You will connect to your site using file transfer over SSH (a.k.a.
+SFTP, using cURL You will connect to your site using file transfer over SSH (a.k.a.
 Secure File Transfer Protocol, or SFTP for short).
 This is an advanced file transfer protocol, supported by some hosts and it is the most secure.
 This method uses the PHP cURL extension which is compatible with most hosts.